alejandrobustos/mdbuniversity/mongoxdba/README.md

 Then you should be able to connect from the host by typing "mongo" on the terminal.
 If you remapped the port use "mongo --port 27117"

+Whenever you want to start the container just do "docker start -ia mdbxdba".

 Just in case, root password is set to "toor" on the container.